Buying a franchise: questions, costs, and next steps

 How strong is your data?

-- when the research was done
+- When was the research conducted?

-- how many customers (or stores) were involved in the study
+- How many customers or stores were involved in the study?

 If you're unsure about the data, ask your accountant to review it with you.